 Some country nationals require permission to just visit the UK.
 These are known as UK Visa Nationals.
 These include nationals of Thailand and the Philippines.
-However, an Entry Clearance is required by all nationals (excluding those from the EU) who wish to go to the UK for longer than 6 months, or to work, study, or settle.
+However, an Entry Clearance is required to all nationals (excluding those from the EU) who wish to go to the UK for longer than 6 months, or to work, study, or settle.
 For example: A citizen of Singapore does not require a Visa to visit the UK, but if they wish to work there, they will be required to obtain an Entry Clearance.

 The UK Embassy in Bangkok is in partnership with VFS (Thailand) also known as the UK Application Center.
 You should tender your UK visa application at the VFS office which in turn forward your application to the UK Embassy.
 It is not VFS who decides on your visa application.
 The Visa Section of the British Embassy in governed by UK Border Agency or (UKBA).
 UKBA is an agency of the UK's Home Office.

 What are the documents needed for UK visa?

 There is no set list of documents which should be provided to apply for a UK Visa as this varies from application to application and person to person.
 Although generally, all applicants need to submit the following:

 - all previous passports or travel documents if available